Unexploded ordnance: 2010s

 In 2011, a 1800 kg RAF bomb from World War II was uncovered in Koblenz on the bottom of the Rhine River after a prolonged drought.
 It caused the evacuation of 45,000 people from the city.
-While most cases only make local news, one of the more spectacular finds in was an American 500 lb aerial bomb discovered in Munich on 28 August 2012.
+While most cases only make local news, one of the more spectacular finds was an American 500 lb aerial bomb discovered in Munich on 28 August 2012.
 As it was deemed too unsafe for transport, it had to be exploded on site, shattering windows over a wide area of Schwabing and causing structural damage to several homes despite precautions to minimize damage.
 In February 2015, a British unexploded bomb was discovered near Signal Iduna Park in Dortmund.
 In May 2015, some 20,000 people had to leave their homes in Cologne in order to be safe while a 1000 kg bomb was defused.

 On 20 December 2016, another 1,800 kg RAF bomb was found in the city centre of Augsburg and prompted the evacuation of 54,000 people on 25 December, which was considered the biggest bomb-related evacuation in Germany's post-war history at the time.
 In May 2017, 50,000 people in Hanover had to be evacuated in order to defuse three British unexploded bombs.

 On 29 August 2017, a British HC 4000 bomb was discovered during construction work near the Goethe University in Frankfurt, requiring the evacuation of approximately 70,000 people within a radius of 1.5 km.
 This was the largest evacuation in Germany since World War II.
 Later, it was successfully defused on 3 September.
 In the meantime, 21,000 residents in Koblenz were evacuated due to an unexploded 500 kg bomb dropped by the United States.

 On 8 April 2018, a 1,800 kg bomb was defused in Paderborn, which caused the evacuation of more than 26,000 people.
 On 24 May 2018, a 550 lb bomb was defused in Dresden after the initial attempts of deactivation failed, and caused a small explosion.
 On 3 July 2018, a 250 kg bomb was disabled in Potsdam which caused 10,000 people to be evacuated from the region.
 In August 2018, 18,500 people in the city of Ludwigshafen had to be evacuated, in order to detonate a 1,100 lb bomb dropped by American forces.